 Gluten – Gluten can cause dysbiosis , and is can worsen autoimmune conditions.
 Remove all traces of gluten from diet.

 Goitrogenic foods – These prevent the utilisation of iodine.
 These foods include raw cabbage, broccoli, kale, cauliflower, bok-choy, horseradish, turnips, mustard, rutabagas, soybeans, peanuts, pine nuts and millet.
 Cooking inactivates them.

 Do you think your thyroid is under-active?
 Are you struggling to manage your Hashimoto’s?

-If you would like to know more about how I could help you book in for a free 15 minute consultation and let’s get you started.
+If you would like to know more about how I could help you book in for a free 15 minute GUT HEALTH ASSESSMENT and let’s get you started.